-Role(s) entitled to incentive Performance indicator Please explain Monetary reward Corporate executive team Improvements in efficiency - direct operations Improvements in waste water quality - direct operations The short term incentives for all executives include a profitability element (EBITDA) which is heavily influenced by cost efficiency.
+Performance indicator Please explain Monetary reward The short term incentives for all executives include a profitability element (EBITDA) which is heavily influenced by cost efficiency.
 Reduction of use of water has a material cost impact.
 According to the Enterprise Risk Management (ERM) risk assessment process, members of the Executive Committee (EC) are given specific responsibility over the management of material issues (which include water-related issues).
 This is reflected in the short term incentive.
 The success is measured in comparison with the company strategy targets including both water efficiency and improvements in waste water quality management.
-The targets is the reduce water intensity by 15% between 2010 and 2020 and to mitigate potential risks related to waste water discharge.
+The targets are to reduce water intensity by 15% between 2010 and 2020 and to mitigate potential risks related to waste water discharge.
 These two indicators are chosen because they represent the both the dependency of the company on water and the impact we can have on the water basin where we operate.
 This is why they are selected as performance indicators.
-Non- monetary reward Other, please specify (All employees) Reduction of water withdrawals Improvements in efficiency - direct operations Since 2010, all employees can volunteer for their local Green Teams to further develop and update site plans with additional initiatives and deliver improved eco-efficiency.
+Non- monetary reward please specify (All employees) Reduction of water withdrawals Improvements in efficiency - direct operations Since 2010, all employees can volunteer for their local Green Teams to further develop and update site plans with additional initiatives and deliver improved eco-efficiency.
 Green Teams contribute to reducing our environmental footprint by coming up with creative ideas to either improve existing operational processes or finding new ways to increase water efficiency.
 In this context, annual Green Team Awards are granted by the Executive Committee for successful eco-efficiency projects.
 Local indicators are applied to assessed water related community project but our main indicator for project in our operation is the reduction of water withdrawal for a specific facility.
 This measure ensures a good impact on the watershed and an improvement in the water efficiency of the site.
 The threshold for success is often qualitative for projects in communities.
 However, a decrease of more than 2% of the amount of water withdrawal per tonnes of product is considered as a success.

 (W6.5) Do you engage in activities that could either directly or indirectly influence public policy on water through any of the following?

 Yes, trade associations